ortegavidaljl/x-ray/README.md

 ## Installation script

 This repo also contains a Bash script called install.sh to simplify the installation process of the script and its environment (Postfix included).
-The script is is made for AlmaLinux 8.x and newer (it can be modified to run on other systems), and perform the following tasks:
+The script is is made for Debian 12 and newer (it can be modified to run on other systems), and perform the following tasks:

-- Installs Python 3.11, Postfix and its connector for MySQL, spamassassin with pyzor, and a MySQL client (from mariadb package)
+- Installs Python, Postfix and its connector for MySQL, Rspamd, and a MySQL client (from mariadb package)
 - Installs pip and the needed dependencies.
 - Creates a virtual user for Postfix and applies some configuration changes to Postfix to allow MySQL virtual domains/users.
 - Imports the database.sql file and creates a new domain.
 - Creates a content filter, integrating X-Ray.
-- Configures Spamassassin and integrates it also with Postfix.
+- Configures Rspamd and integrates it with Postfix.
 - Creates a systemd service for X-Ray, and enables/start services so everything can work together.

 > [!WARNING]